Saamy Square: Release

 Saamy 2 was released on 21 September 2018.

 Home media

 The satellite and digital rights of the film were sold to Star Vijay and Disney+Hotstar.
 The film was dubbed and released in Hindi by Pen India Limited and was directly telecasted on Zee Cinema.

 Soundtrack

 The music was composed by Devi Sri Prasad, who replaces the predecessor's music composer Harris Jayaraj.
 This film marks the Tamil comeback of Prasad after a hiatus of three years, whose previous Tamil film was Puli (2015).

 Sony Music acquired the rights of the soundtrack for the film.
-All lyrics were written by Viveka, except one song, which was penned by the composer himself.

 The first single, "Adhiroobaney," was released on 10 July 2018.
 The second single, "Molagapodiye," soon followed and released on 18 July 2018.
 The full soundtrack album of the Tamil version was released on 23 July 2018.

+All tracks are written by Viveka except where noted.